-A remarkably friendly, cultured and inquisitive population, eager to engage with the world outside Iran
+A remarkably friendly, cultured and open population, eager to engage with the world outside Iran

-Tehran’s wonderful museums and palaces, including the Crown Jewels Museum and Golestan Palace complex
+Tehran’s wonderful museums and palaces including the Golestan Palace complex

-The imposing Mausoleum of Oljeitu and the Sasanian watch towers, palaces and fire temples at Takht-e Soleyman
+Sasanian watchtowers, palaces and fire temples at Takht-e Soleiman

 Wandering through the gardens of Shiraz, where Persia’s poets are celebrated

-Stay in the UNESCO World Heritage city of Isfahan, centre of the ‘Renaissance’ Safavid period
+UNESCO World Heritage-listed Isfahan, centre of the ‘renaissance’ Safavid period

-Days 4–5: Drive to Zanjan via Qazvin, and examine the Sasanian ruins of Takht-e Soleyman.
+Days 8–9: Travel to Zanjan and examine the Sasanian ruins of Takht-e Soleiman.

-Days 12–13: Travel to Yazd, visiting Pasargadae and the Zoroastrian fire temples.
+Days 15–17: In Yazd, visit Pasargadae and the Zoroastrian fire temples.

-Days 14–16: Enjoy the Maidan, mosques, palaces and Armenian Quarter of Isfahan.
+Days 18–21: Visit the Maidan and Chetel Sotun palaces and the Armenian Quarter in Isfahan.